Price Gouging Frequently Asked Questions

 If government officials recommend evacuation, it would be wise to heed that advice.
 Mandatory evacuations mean just that.
 Gas tanks should be filled in advance in case evacuation is advised.

 After the danger has passed, obtain estimates for clean-up and repairs in writing from licensed contractors.
-Check with county or city contractor’s licensing board for recommendations and demand proof of proper licensing.
+Check with county or city contractor’s licensing board for recommendations and demand proof of proper licensing and insurance.
 Don’t allow anyone to bully you or force you into making a quick decision.
 Never hesitate to call the local law enforcement if necessary.

 The Department of Business and Professional Regulation licenses more than 20 types of professions and can be reached via telephone at 850-487-1395 or via the internet at http://www.myflorida.com/dbpr.